Home

 Take the law into your own hands.

-This is virtually word for word what the opposition are told when collecting evidence on behalf of The Radio Society of Great Britain Limited.
+This is virtually word for word what the opposition are told when collecting evidence on behalf of RSGB Limited.

 "Wicked" Willy Bodwen ex Sgt.
 3116 (forced to retire & not a laughing policeman!)